 Since divergence occurs after almost every big move, and most big moves aren't immediately reversed right after, if you assume that divergence, in this case, means a reversal is coming, you could get yourself into a lot of losing trades.

-Problems with Divergence Between MACD Highs (or Lows)
+Problems With Divergence Between MACD Highs (or Lows)

 Traders also compare prior highs on the MACD with current highs or prior lows with current lows.
 For example, if the price moves above a prior high, traders will watch for the MACD to also move above its prior high.
 If it doesn't, that's a divergence or a traditional warning signal of a reversal.

 This signal is fallible and related to the problem discussed above.
-A lower MACD high-price level simply shows the price didn't have the same velocity it had last time it moved higher (it may have moved less, or it may have moved slower), but that doesn't necessarily indicate a reversal.
+A lower MACD high-price level shows the price didn't have the same velocity it had last time it moved higher (it may have moved less, or it may have moved slower), but that doesn't necessarily indicate a reversal.

 As discussed above, a sharp price move will cause a large move in the MACD, larger than what is caused by slower price moves.